MingjunZhong/transferNILM/README.md

 This code is written by Michele D'Incecco and Mingjun Zhong based on the code from https://github.com/MingjunZhong/NeuralNetNilm

-Any questions please drop me an email at mzhong@lincoln.ac.uk
+Any questions please drop me an email at mingjun.zhong@abdn.ac.uk

 References: